-Based on the updated data, the total number of FAD sets in 2019 was 9% lower than the baseline, and in 2020, was 7% lower than the baseline.
+Based on the updated data, the total number of FAD sets in 2019 was 8% lower than the baseline, and in 2020, was 7% lower than the baseline.
 Both years were lower than the scalar anticipated under the 'optimistic' scenario.
+However, in 2021 the observed FAD sets were estimated to be 6% higher than the 2016-18 baseline, but with a scalar that remained below the 'optimistic' scenario.
+The increased in FAD sets in 2021 is thought to be related to the La Niña conditions, in which fleets fishing in the tropical central and western WCPFC have a heavier reliance on drifting FADs.

-In 2019, the total longline bigeye catch was 10% higher than the 2016-18 baseline period, but in 2020 was 6% lower.
-For yellowfin, the longline catch in 2019 was 28% higher than the 2016-18 baseline, but in 2020 was 14% lower.
-In 2019 the catches for both species were higher than anticipated under the 'optimistic' scenario but lower than the 'pessimistic' scenario, and in 2020 both were lower than the 'optimistic' scenario.
+In 2019, the total longline bigeye catch was 11% higher than the 2016-18 baseline period, but in 2020 was 8% lower.
+In 2021, the bigeye catch dropped further to be 20% lower than the 2016-18 baseline.
+For yellowfin, the longline catch in 2019 was 24% higher than the 2016-18 baseline, but in 2020 and 2021 was 18% lower.
+In 2019 the catches for both species were higher than anticipated under the 'optimistic' scenario but lower than the 'pessimistic' scenario, and in 2020 and 2021 both were well below the 'optimistic' scenario.
 However, despite the generally consistent pattern of catch increase and decrease in each year, the differences in the actual catch changes relative to the 2016-18 baseline for bigeye and yellowfin suggest that the assumption of a direct relationship between bigeye and yellowfin longline catch scalars may not hold.